-In YOLO’s first original production, writer/performer Nairoby Otero examines the struggle, hope, and the dignity of a Cuban family in ‘Til Sunday as part of the eighth annual Hollywood Fringe at Davidson/Valentini Theatre LA LGBT Center.
+In 2017 YOLO produced its first original production, writer/performer Nairoby Otero examined the struggle, hope, and dignity of a Cuban family in ‘Til Sunday as part of the eighth annual Hollywood Fringe at Davidson/Valentini Theatre LA LGBT Center.

 In 2015 YOLO! along with The Great Griffon revived Animals Out of Paper by Pulitzer Prize finalist Rajiv Joseph, earning YOLO! its third consecutive hit.
 Animals Out of Paper was an expansive production involving a site-specific, non-traditional location for a play: a church on the Upper West Side of New York City.
 From lighting, to sound, to set, the play utilized YOLO!’s breadth of expertise.
 Talo Kawasaki designed the intricate origami pieces for the production.
 He is best known as the co-designer of the annual origami Christmas tree at the Museum of Natural History.

 In fact, one reviewer—while reviewing an unrelated play—mentions YOLO!’s quality work with Animals: